USA Call/Text:

 2. Create a bedtime ritual

-Imagine your brain having a little off-switch that’s activated by routine.
-If you have a bedtime or sleep routine, it tells your mind it’s time to slow down.
-Choose calming habits before bed for better stamina during intimate moments.
-These can include:
+Imagine your brain having a little off-switch that a routine can activate.
+If you have a bedtime or sleep routine, it signals to your mind that it’s time to slow down.
+Develop calming habits before bed to enhance stamina during intimate moments.
+Follow these tips for better rest and recovery:

 • Reading a light book or journal.